angleman/dias/README.md

 })
 ```

+## New with 0.3

+OSX version returned in callback instead of Darwin version

-## New with 0.2 details available with use of callback
+## New with 0.2

+Details available with use of callback:

 - AWS support
 - ```serial``` number